Picture credit Dean Ward (IFY Community)

 At the time of writing there is much debate in the city as to what effects the proposed High speed rail link (HS2), linking London to Leeds will have on the city.
 The proposed route is set to include 11.4 miles of track running through the Wakefield area, but there are concerns of its environmental impact on nearby Walton Hall and a local nature reserve.
 In January 2014 Wakefield Council voted against the proposed HS2 plan, arguing that money could be spent on improving the region’s roads and a new airport for West Yorkshire instead.

-Wakefield has no university, but is home to the Queen Elizabeth I Grammar School, founded in 1591 and is a public school for boys.
+Wakefield is home to the Queen Elizabeth I Grammar School, founded in 1591 and is a public school for boys.
 Notable former old boys include rugby-player Mike Tindall, Andy Cato of Groove Armada and football chairman Adam Pearson.
 Wakefield College, founded in 1868, provides higher education in the city and has over 10,000 students.

 The oval ball is certainly the most prominent feature of city’s sporting prowess.
 The Wakefield Trinity Wildcats are currently in the Super league and play their home matches at Belle Vue.
 They were formed in 1873 by a group of men from Holy Trinity Church and were one of the original 22 clubs who broke away to form the Northern Union in 1895 at the famous meeting in Huddersfield.